"simila" meaning in Latin

 1. (finest) wheat flour Tags: declension-1, feminine Derived forms: similāceus Derived forms (similāgō): similāgineus, similāginārius Related terms: farīna, pollen, silīgō

-Sense id: en-simila-la-noun-XQVf8oDK Categories (other): Entries referencing etymons with invalid IDs, Latin feminine nouns in the first declension
+Sense id: en-simila-la-noun-XQVf8oDK Categories (other): Latin entries referencing etymons with invalid IDs, Latin entries with incorrect language header, Latin feminine nouns in the first declension Disambiguation of Latin entries with incorrect language header: 62 38

 The following are not (yet) sense-disambiguated